Moroccan Western Sahara Wall: Effect

-Effectively, after the completion of the wall, Morocco has controlled the bulk of Western Sahara territory that lies to the north and west of it, calling these the kingdom's "Southern Provinces".
+Effectively, after the completion of the wall, Morocco has occupied the bulk of Western Sahara territory that lies to the north and west of it, calling these the kingdom's "Southern Provinces".
 The Polisario-founded Sahrawi Arab Democratic Republic controls the mostly uninhabited "Free Zone", which comprises all areas to the east of the barrier.
-Units from the United Nations mission MINURSO separate the two sides, and enforce cease-fire regulations on their troops.
+Units from the United Nations mission MINURSO separate the two sides, and enforce cease-fire regulations.

 External reactions and opinions

 Western attention to the wall, and to the Moroccan annexation of Western Sahara in general, has been minimal, apart from Spain.
 In Africa, the annexation of Western Sahara by Morocco has attracted somewhat more attention.
 Algeria supports the Polisario Front "in its long-running desert war to oppose Moroccan control of the disputed area".
 The Organization of African Unity/African Union (AU) and United Nations have proposed negotiated solutions.

 The AU's stance on Western Sahara led to Morocco's exit from the organization.
 After a 33-year absence, Morocco rejoined on 30 January 2017, despite 9 member states voting against, but 39 supporting.
 Morocco was re-admitted with the understanding that Western Sahara will remain an AU member.
-The membership of relatively wealthy Morocco was welcomed by many members, as the AU has been criticized for being overly dependent on non-African donor funding.